-In accordance with the Special Terms and Conditions of Investment, at least 60% of the fund's assets are invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets are invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.

-In order to determine whether and to what extent assets meet the defined ESG standards, a proprietary ESG database assesses the assets according to ESG criteria independently of economic prospects.
+In order to determine whether and to what extent assets meet the defined ESG standards as well as the requirements of article 2, no. 17, of the Disclosure Regulation, a proprietary ESG database assesses the assets according to ESG criteria independently of economic prospects.